|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Located on the southern coast of the island, site of a Japanese Army radar and prewar fish cannery.

 Pilot Lewis force landed May 19, 1945 entire crew POW.

 Pilot Larsen crashed May 10, 1945 in sea off Shumshu.

 Recovered in 2003, possibly B-25J 43-36140.

 Tank Battle Memorial

-A memorial shaped like a quadrant and plaque is located on a hill nearby the August 18, 1945 battlefield where about forty Japanese tanks attacked the Soviet forces for two hours resulting in the loss of twenty-one tanks.
+A memorial shaped like a quadrant and plaque is located on a hill near the August 18, 1945 battlefield where roughly forty Japanese tanks attacked the Soviet forces for two hours resulting in the loss of twenty-one tanks.